The Life and Times of Louise Fitzhugh, Renegade Author of Harriet the Spy

 About Leslie Brody

-Leslie Brody is a playwright, journalist and and well-regarded biographer known for revealing the stories of delightfully complicated feminists in modern history.
+Leslie Brody is a playwright, journalist and biographer known for telling the stories of complicated feminists in modern history.